Health and Wellbeing Tips After COVID-19

 5. GIVE YOURSELF A BREAK FROM TECHNOLOGY

-Social media and modern technology have taken over our lives.
-It can have a positive effect and also a negative effect and we all need to take a break at times.
-Whether it’s not watching the news or taking a break from Social media especially if you find yourself reacting to it and it is putting you in a bad mood, remember to look after yourself and your health and well-being!
+Our lives have been taken over by social media and modern technology.
+It can have both positive and negative effects, and we all need to take breaks from time to time.
+Whether it’s not watching the news too frequently or taking a break from social media, especially if you find yourself reacting to it and it’s putting you in a bad mood, remember to take care of yourself, your health, and your well-being!

 6. SURROUND YOURSELF WITH PEOPLE WHO WILL HELP AND SUPPORT YOU AND YOUR LIFE JOURNEY

-Get rid of those people who constantly put you down and are always on your back, this goes for face to face and online.
-If there are people on your social media that only pop up to argue or constantly criticize you, get rid of them.
-They are not worth your time and definitely not worth them having an effect on your mental health.
-Have a network of people who you can trust and champion you to others and also support you when you needed them.
+Get rid of people who constantly put you down and are always on your back, both in person and online.
+Remove people from your social media who only appear to argue or constantly criticise you.
+They are not worth your time, and they are certainly not worth affecting your mental health.
+Have a network of people you can trust to advocate for you and support you when you need it.

 7. A HEALTHY DIET

-A healthy diet can protect the human body against certain types of diseases such as obesity, diabetes, and cardiovascular diseases.
-A good diet has a huge impact on our overall well-being and keeping us feeling fresh and in a good mood!
+A healthy diet can protect the human body from diseases like obesity, diabetes, and cardiovascular disease.
+A healthy diet has a significant impact on our overall well-being and keeps us feeling energetic and upbeat!

 My main top tips are to eat natural as best possible by consuming a High Fibre, low GI Carbohydrate diet including – Protein, a small amount of dairy, good fats and plenty of Fruit and Vegetables.

 - Try and drink 2-3 Litres of Water each day.